 If you have heard about the Windows Enterprise edition of Windows 10, you must know that it is equipped with the volume license key.

 As a result, the Enterprise edition doesn’t require you to enter a product key during the installation procedure.
 Instead, Microsoft gives you 90-days free run time before you need to change and activate the product key to a Volume license.

 Also, you should know that KMS Client and Volume MAK product keys are not for resell.
-Also, with a VLK or Volume License key, you don’t get many keys for different systems.
+Also, you don’t get many keys for different systems with a VLK or Volume License key.
 Instead, there is a single license that one can use for multiple installations.

-How to find if your Windows 10 license type is OEM, Retail, or Volume?
+How To Find if Your Windows License Type Is OEM, Retail, or Volume?